 The caption under the robot and the bear reads "Go for the knees!
 Bears are known for weak knees!"

 This refers to a brief snippet of dialogue in Season 1, Episode 3 ("Blind Date") of the NBC sitcom 30 Rock.
 The line is uttered by the character Frank, who is played by actor/comedian Judah Friedlander.
+The absurdity of the line made it memorable to TG, who chose to immortalize it on his right forearm.

 First, a point of clarification.
 I write blog posts with the ideal blog reader in mind.
 The ideal blog reader being me.
 And what I have noticed over the years is, despite the interest in the subject matter, it is rare that a blog post will hold my attention longer than a few paragraphs.
 This is why Tattoosday posts are generally brief, not drawn out, and some times split into multiple parts.